smartsheet-platform/Smartsheet-Data-Tracker/README.md

 ###Revision History

+3.0 - Jan 5, 2016.
+Updated to use Smartsheet API 2.0.
+Thanks @burritocode for the update!

 2.4 - Nov 13, 2014.
 Updated PUT update row endpoint to use preferred endpoint of PUT /sheet/{sheetId}/row/{rowId}

 2.3 - Feb 12, 2014.
 Enhanced Jira connector to support searching of custom fields, allowing search by sheet row ID.
 Restructured connector classes to give each connector its own file.